-About the Beef
+About the Beef and Pork

 Zimbo’s beef is processed by a small, local ’boutique’ butcher shop that does only a few animals a day and cleans thoroughly between each.

 The ‘side of beef’ is sold in ¼ animal increments by hanging weight.
 A ‘side of pork’ is sold in 1/2 animal increments by hanging weight.
 It is delivered as finished weight which is less than hanging weight.

 There are 3 weights:

 1) Live or on the hoof.
 This is as the animal is in the field.
 For illustration we will use a 1000 lb animal as a convenient example.
 Beef is normally from an animal 1000lb to 1300lb on the hoof.
 Pork is usually 250lb to 500lb live weight.